michaeljsteel/NumBAT/docs/source/install.rst

       $ pip3 install numpy matplotlib scipy psutils

-   Ensure that your ``numpy`` version  is from the 1.26.x and not the new 2.0.0 line.

 #.
 If you wish to be able to rebuild the documentation, we need some additional modules ::

      $ pip3 install sphinx nbsphinx sphinx_subfigure sphinxcontrib-bibtex setuptools pandoc